-III.
-Application

-Proposals for charter schools shall be submitted on the application form prepared by the Department of Education.
-No proposal will be accepted until the application is complete and all appropriate signatures are obtained.
-The application does not constitute the charter which will be considered the legal contract between the School Board and the school organizational body.

-A. The application shall include

-- 1. All items required by Florida Statutes. - Proof of insurability from an adequate rated insurer with a policy of no less than one million dollars (\$1,000,000) for errors and omissions and general liability coverage to include but not limited to prior acts, sexual harassment, civil rights and employment discrimination, breach of contract, insured vs. insured, consultants and independent contractors. - Coverages for property and casualty equal to replacement costs for school structures and contents, automobile and workers' compensation. - 4.
-An indemnification or hold harmless agreement releasing the School Board of all liability for actions by the charter school governing body or its employees. - B. The applicants and members of the governing body of the proposed charter school shall submit with the application a complete set of fingerprints taken by an employee of the School District who is trained to take fingerprints.
+- III.
+Application - A. Proposals for charter schools shall be submitted on the application form prepared by the Department of Education.
+The application does not constitute the charter which will be considered the legal contract between the School Board and the school organizational body. - B. An applicant may submit a draft application on or before May 1 with a \$500.00 application fee.
+The Superintendent's designee shall review the application and provide feedback regarding material deficiencies in the application by July 1.
+The applicant may revise and resubmit the application by August 1. - C. Before final approval or denial of an application, the District shall notify the applicant in writing if technical or nonsubstantive corrections need to be made or signatures need to be added if the errors may cause denial of the application.
+The applicant will be allowed at least seven (7) calendar days to make the corrections. - D. The application shall include - 1.
+All items required by Florida Statutes. - 2.
+Proof of insurability from an adequate rated insurer with a policy of no less than one million dollars (\$1,000,000) for errors and omissions and general liability coverage to include but not limited to prior acts, sexual harassment, civil rights and employment discrimination, breach of contract, insured vs. insured, consultants and independent contractors. - 3.
+Coverages for property and casualty equal to replacement costs for school structures and contents, automobile and workers' compensation. - 4.
+An indemnification or hold harmless agreement releasing the School Board of all liability for actions by the charter school governing body or its employees. - E. The applicants and members of the governing body of the proposed charter school shall submit with the application a complete set of fingerprints taken by an employee of the School District who is trained to take fingerprints.
 These fingerprints shall be submitted to the appropriate state and federal law enforcement agencies for processing with the cost borne by the applicant and charter school governing body members.